ansible/ansible-lint/docs/custom-rules.rst

 * ID: A unique identifier
 * Short description: Brief description of the rule
-* Description: Behaviour the rule is looking for
+* Description: What the rule is looking for
 * Tags: One or more tags that may be used to include or exclude the rule
 * At least one of the following methods:

   * ``match`` that takes a line and returns None or False, if the line doesn't match the test, and True or a custom message, when it does.
-(This allows one rule to test multiple behaviours - see e.g. the *CommandsInsteadOfModulesRule*.)
+(This allows one rule to test multiple behaviors - see e.g. the *CommandsInsteadOfModulesRule*.)
   * ``matchtask`` that operates on a single task or handler, such that tasks get standardized to always contain a *module* key and *module_arguments*